"It is better to have loved and lost than never to have loved at all."

 Trying again: Rejection is not the end.
 The Lover dusts himself off and tries again.

-Every rejection you survive makes the next one a little easier to take.
-You don't get harder.
-You get more flexible.
-You learn that rejection stings but it doesn't kill you, and that's worth knowing.
+Every rejection we survive makes the next one a little easier to take.
+We do not get harder.
+We get more flexible.
+We learn that rejection stings but does not kill us, and that is worth knowing.

 Rejection is not the failure.
 Shutting down is the failure.
 The Lover keeps putting himself out there, keeps offering, keeps loving.
 Not because he likes getting hurt, but because the alternative is worse.